The key to getting through the next few months? Learn to love winter. While every…

 Where to drink: If you’re into wine, northwest Michigan is home to over 60 wineries.
 Check out the Leelanau Peninsula for some lovely vineyards, including 45 North, Big Little Wines, and Mawby, known for their bubbles.
 Across the bay, you’ll find Bonobo Winery, a lovely spot owned by HGTV star Connor Oosterhouse and wife, actress Amy Smart.

 Get outside: Good Morning America named Sleeping Bear Dunes National Lakeshore the most beautiful spot in America.
 Who am I to argue?
 With turquoise water, blue sky, and towering sand dunes, this 64-mile curve of breathtaking beaches, forests, meadows and lakes can’t be missed.

-The touristy thing that is soooo worth it: You must must must take the ferry to famous Mackinac Island.
+The touristy thing that is soooo worth it: You must must must take the ferry to the famous Mackinac Island.
 It’s one of my favorite places in the country.
 I adore any place where no cars are allowed (here’s my travel guide to the island).
 Simply leave your car on the mainland and head over for the day or even overnight.

 Quirky stop: Visit Saint Ignace’s Mystery Spot, an area where gravity, allegedly, seems to have gone haywire.
 Is it a natural phenomenon… or a cheesy tourist roadside stop?
 Hmm… maybe both.